A rolling stone gathers no moss: In psychiatry

-Ken Kesey, who had participated in Air Force mental health studies using LSD, derided what he felt were the simplistic conclusions of these psychiatrists in his book One Flew Over the Cuckoo's Nest, in a scene where a psychologist asks McMurphy what he thinks the proverb means.
-After an initial smart-aleck response, McMurphy says he guesses it means, "It's hard for something to grow on something that's moving."
-McMurphy is forced to submit to a lobotomy at the end of the story, partially "justified" by the perceived "pathology" indicated by his "concrete" response.
+The American writer Ken Kesey, who had participated in Air Force mental health studies using LSD, derided what he felt were the simplistic conclusions of these psychiatrists in a scene in his 1962 novel One Flew Over the Cuckoo's Nest.
+The protagonist, asked by a psychologist what he thinks the proverb means, guesses "It's hard for something to grow on something that's moving."
+At the end of the novel he is forced to submit to a lobotomy, partially "justified" by the perceived "pathology" indicated by his "concrete" response.

 The research results have, in practice, often been improperly generalized to suggest a lack of metaphorical understanding of proverbs alone can be an indicator of mental illness.

 In film and TV

 The 1975 film One Flew Over the Cuckoo's Nest included the book's scene with McMurphy ridiculing the psychologist.
 In 2005 the television show MythBusters rolled a stone constantly for six months, and did not measure any moss growth during that time.

 One of the limousines says the proverb in the last scene of Leos Carax's Holy Motors (2012).